Trilarion/opensourcegames/entries/nethack.md

 - Code language: C
 - Code license: Custom (Nethack General Public License)

+Single player dungeon exploration game that runs on a wide variety of computer systems.
 See also [NetHack Falcon's Eye](https://sourceforge.net/projects/falconseye/), a graphical modification of NetHack.

 ## Building